Entrepreneurs Fail as much as they Succeed

 Being an entrepreneur means being able to do more with less.
 The entrepreneur on the path to failure is the one who is extravagant –the habit of being excessively flamboyant, wasteful or spending money irrationally.
 Thrift or frugality is a requirement for your entrepreneurial journey if you hope to become successful.
 How else do you intend to succeed if you cannot judiciously manage the resources in your disposal?

-A good way to avoid being extravagant is to classify your expenses into two categories; urgent expenses and Important expenses.
+A good way to avoid being extravagant is to look into financial management systems and to classify your expenses into two categories; urgent expenses and Important expenses.
 Your urgent expenses are your recurrent expenses, meaning they are periodic in nature.
 Your important expenses are your capital expenses; meaning they are not periodic in nature but are necessary for the continuity of the business.

 They are more like expenses made today in order to secure the future.
 Also, as your business begins to grow, don’t become one of those who start showing off the success of their business by acquiring unnecessary symbols of wealth.
 Place yourself on salary, this is very important.
 You must never take what is not yours, make it a priority to put aside and redeploy all excesses created by the business back into the business.